ferroelectrics/topoex/README.md

 Please note that you need to generate the supporting mesh using for example the [gmsh](https://gmsh.info/) package.

 Please, consult the documentation in tex file for greater level of technical details.

+## Acknowledgements

+The code was developed in frame of the H2020-MSCA-RISE-2019 project MELON, GA872631